 Born and raised throughout Alberta and Saskatchewan, David is a Member of the Royal Architectural Institute of Canada (MRAIC), a LEED accredited professional, and a registered architect in the provinces of Alberta and Ontario.

 Currently he teaches a graduate studio focusing on Indigenous design as well as an introductory building science course emphasizing the impact of climate change on architectural thinking.
 He is currently researching prairie Métis contributions to architectural thinking in Canada as part of a Social Sciences and Humanities Research Council grant.

 David is a member of the Métis Nation of Ontario and the RAIC Indigenous Task Force that seeks 'ways to foster and promote indigenous design in Canada'.
 He is also co-curator of UNCEDED, a team of Indigenous architects under the leadership of Douglas Cardinal, who will represent Canada at the 2018 Venice Biennale in Italy.

-David is the Associate Director of the Maamwizing Indigneous Research Institute and incoming Director of the McEwen School of Architecture.
+David is the Associate Director of the Maamwizing Indigneous Research Institute and Director of the McEwen School of Architecture.